bluenviron/gomavlib/README.md

 ## Features

 * Decode and encode Mavlink v2.0 and v1.0.
-Supports checksums, empty-byte truncation (v2.0), signing (v2.0), message extensions (v2.0)
+Supports checksums, empty-byte truncation (v2.0), signatures (v2.0), message extensions (v2.0)
 * Dialect is optional, the library can work a standard dialect, a custom dialect or no dialect at all.
 Standard dialects are provided in directory `dialect/`, with no need for generation.
 A Dialect generator is provided anyway.
 * Provides a high-level node with ability to communicate with multiple endpoints in parallel:
   * serial